Powerlearnproject/se-day1-assignment-Prof-want/README.md

 5. Testing
 Description: The testing phase involves evaluating the software to ensure it works correctly and meets the specified requirements.
 This includes unit testing, integration testing, system testing, and acceptance testing.
 Importance: Thorough testing is essential to identify and fix defects, ensuring the software is reliable, secure, and performs as expected

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall Methodology:
+Approach: Waterfall follows a linear, sequential process where each project phase (requirements, design, development, testing, deployment) is completed before moving to the next.
+Suitable Scenarios:
+Clear and Stable Requirements: When project requirements are well-defined and unlikely to change significantly.
+Predictable Milestones: For projects where achieving specific milestones is critical (e.g., regulatory compliance, contractual obligations).
+Limited Customer Feedback: When direct customer involvement is minimal or not feasible.
+Examples: Building a bridge, constructing a physical product, or developing software for legacy systems.

+Agile Methodology:
+Approach: Agile is flexible and adaptive, emphasizing collaboration, iterative development, and continuous improvement.
+Suitable Scenarios:
+Evolving Requirements: Agile is ideal when requirements evolve during the project.
+It allows for adjustments and course corrections.
+Faster Delivery: For projects where delivering incremental value quickly is essential (e.g., web applications, mobile apps).
+High Stakeholder Interaction: When regular feedback from stakeholders (customers, end-users) is crucial.
+Examples: Developing a new mobile app, creating a dynamic website, or enhancing an existing software product.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.